tmfg/digitraffic/pages/english.md

   - ["Digitraffic wiki in English", "https://github.com/finnishtransportagency/digitraffic/wiki/Digitraffic-in-English"]
 ---

 Digitraffic is a service operated by the Finnish Transport Agency offering real time traffic information.
 Currently the service covers road and rail traffic.
-In the future the service will expand to maritime information.
+In the future the service will expand to marine information.

 ## Road traffic